 Hybrid IT can be difficult to manage when different users who may or may not be tech-savvy utilize cloud systems in whatever way they deem best for the situation.
 Many organizations are in a hybrid IT situation now that was somewhat unplanned for.
 Follow these steps to get up to speed.

 - Identify the cloud solutions in place.

 - Determine if it is feasible to continue using the solutions.

 - Transfer administrative credentials to IT.

 - Enforce restrictions through network and endpoint controls on which cloud services can be utilized for organizational data.

 - Standardize security controls on systems including those in organizational private clouds.

-Identify a security solutions provider that can deploy consistent security onto your on-premise equipment, private clouds, and other assets.
-For example, Bitdefender delivers solutions that have solved the technical challenges of Advanced Persistent Threats (APT) and zero-day exploits.
-These same solutions meet the increasingly stringent compliance requirements and give datacenter owners the ability to know what they don’t know, and act on information from below the operating system.
+Identify a security solutions provider that can deploy consistent security onto your on-premise equipment, private clouds, and other assets such as those that have addressed the technical challenges of Advanced Persistent Threats (APT) and zero-day exploits.
+These same solutions meet the increasingly stringent compliance requirements and give datacenter owners the ability to know what they don’t know and act on information from below the operating system.